Relationships and sex education is really important for everyone.

 Developing and maintaining personal relationships may be an eligible need under the Care Act and so the person could request a needs assessment from the local authority to find out what support they could have to meet this outcome.
 For more information about assessments, contact the Learning Disability Helpline.

-How can I best support somebody with a learning disability who is lesbian, gay, bisexual and/or transgender (LGBT) or unsure of their sexuality and/or gender identity?
+How can I support somebody with a learning disability who is lesbian, gay, bisexual and/or transgender (LGBT) or unsure of their sexuality and/or gender identity?

 Some people with a learning disability are lesbian, gay, bisexual and/or transgender (LGBT) just like anybody else, or they might be questioning their sexual orientation or gender.
 You can best support people by talking to them about being LGBT and offering reassurance that it this is okay to be LGBT.

-It is best practice for staff to be proactive in ensuring that the support and information they provide around sex and relationships is LGBT inclusive.
+It is best practice for support staff to be proactive in ensuring that the support and information they provide around sex and relationships is LGBT inclusive.
 You can make sure that LGBT role models, support groups, and events are visible to the person.
 Sharing books and videos with LGBT characters will also create a more inclusive environment.

 If you would like more information to better understand LGBT identities and experiences, see Stonewall’s advice and guidance here.